Creating Accessible Tables

 Use the Simplest Table Configuration Possible

 Some designers go crazy with layout tables.
-They create all kinds of unnecessary rows and columns, using spanned rows and columns in every which way, until the table hardly looks like a table at all anymore.
-All of this may be invisible to sighted users if the table border is set to zero, but blind users will "see" it all.
-Their screen readers will inform them of the number of rows and columns in the table.
+They create all kinds of nested tables and unnecessary rows and columns, using spanned rows and columns in every which way, until the table hardly looks like a table at all anymore.
+All of this may be invisible to sighted users if the table borders are set to zero, but blind users will "see" it all.
+Their screen readers may inform them of the number of rows and columns in the table.
 When they try to navigate from one area to the other within the table, they may become disoriented.
 The rule of thumb here is, the simpler the better.